raldincasidar-studio/bbud/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## keystore.jks

+This is the keystore that is needed to compile the app.
+The passowrd and the alias is:

+The alias is `bbud` and password is `bbud123`